StrelitziaHY/StrelitziaHY.github.io/contents/home.md

 #### Research Interests
 I have a wide interest in Gravitational-waves astrophysics: including gravity theory, multi-messenger-source, data analysis techniques, and instrument techniques.

-Currently I am working on lunar gravitational wave detection.
+Currently I am working on lunar seismic gravitational wave detection.
 We hope to have a comprehensive understanding of this amazing techniques, from basic response theory to detector/source analysis, and even including its geophysics applications.